gcgarner/IOTstack/docs/Updates/index.md

 break [something](
 https://github.com/node-red/node-red/issues/3461#issuecomment-1076348639).

-Thus to *guarantee* a successful rollback, you have to shutdown your RPi and save a complete disk image backup of its storage using another machine.
+Thus to *guarantee* a successful rollback to the pre-update state, you have to shutdown your RPi and save a complete disk image backup of its storage using another machine.

-For a hobby project, not having perfect rollback may be a risk you're willing to take.
-Usually container image problems have fixes/workarounds within a day.
+For a hobby project, not having a perfect rollback may be a risk you're willing to take.
+Usually image problems will have fixes/workarounds within a day.

 ## Update Raspberry Pi OS